hive-engine/steemsmartcontracts-wiki/NFT-Contracts.md

   * authorizedIssuingAccounts = list of Steem accounts authorized to issue tokens on behalf of the NFT owner
   * authorizedIssuingContracts = list of smart contracts authorized to issue tokens on behalf of the NFT owner
   * properties = schema definition of any data properties belonging to this NFT
+  * groupBy = list of data property names by which market orders for NFT instances should be grouped

 The properties field is a dictionary mapping property names to schema that have their own structure as follows:
 * type = indicates the type of the data property.
 Can be string, number, or boolean.